ceedee666/modern-abap-curriculum/docs/data_model.md

 }
 ```

-The next step is to create the CDS view `Z_I_Rating`.
-Below is the complete code of the view.
+Now, create the CDS view `Z_I_Rating` using the complete code below.
+Instead of copying
-Again try to create the view using a template and code completion instead of copy and paste.
+and pasting, attempt to create the view using a template and code completion.

-The view `Z_I_Rating` again contains all the field of the underlying database table.
-It also
+The view `Z_I_Rating` includes all fields of the underlying database table and defines
-defines a association to the view `Z_I_Product`, in this case a 1:1 relation.
-Each entry in the
+a 1:1 association to the view `Z_I_Product`.
+Each entry in the Rating view is related
-Rating view is related to exactly one Product.
+to exactly one Product.

-The `Z_I_Rating` contains additional semantic information.
-The annotations `@Semantics.user.createdBy` and
+The `Z_I_Rating` view contains additional semantic information through annotations.
+Annotations like `@Semantics.user.createdBy` and `@Semantics.user.lastChangedBy` identify
-`@Semantics.user.lastChangedBy` are used to identify the fields that store the user who created or changed the entry.
+the fields that store the user who created or changed the entry.
+Similarly,
-Similar the `@Semantics.systemDateTime.createdAt` and `@Semantics.systemDateTime.lastChangedAt` are used to identify the
+`@Semantics.systemDateTime.createdAt` and `@Semantics.systemDateTime.lastChangedAt` identify the
 fields that store the date and time when the entry was created or last changed.
+While
-Currently these annotations have no
+these annotations currently have no visible effect, they will be utilized by the
-visible effect.
-However, one a business object is create on the basis of this view, the annotations are used by
-the ABAP RAP framework to automatically fill and update those fields.
+ABAP RAP framework to automatically populate and update those fields once a business
+object is created based on this view.

 ```abap
 @AccessControl.authorizationCheck: #NOT_REQUIRED